EitanBakirov/advanced-ml-dl-course/assignment-I/README.md

 - **Time-based features** (e.g., hour, day of the week, month)
 - **Categorical features** (e.g., season, working day, holiday)

+## Exploratory Data Analysis (EDA)

+The EDA phase of this project focuses on understanding the dataset's key features and distributions to inform the modeling phase.
+The following analysis steps were performed:

+1. **Summary Statistics**: Basic statistical insights (mean, median, variance) were calculated for the continuous features like temperature, windspeed, and pollution levels.
+2. **Visualizations**:
+   - **Histograms** for continuous variables like temperature and pollution to observe their distributions.
+   - **Bar charts** to analyze categorical features such as season and weather.
+   - **Time Series Plots** for observing bicycle rental demand across hours, days, and months to capture any seasonal or time-based patterns.
+3. **Correlation Analysis**: A correlation heatmap was generated to understand the relationships between features such as temperature, humidity, and rental demand.
+Features showing high correlation with rental demand (like temperature) were identified for feature selection.
+4. **Feature Engineering**: New features such as `log_pollution`, `dayInWeek`, and `dayInMonth` were created to capture additional information that could improve model performance.

+### Key Findings from EDA:

+- **Seasonal Trends**: Bicycle rentals tend to peak during warmer months and fall during colder periods, as expected.
+- **Time-based Demand**: The demand is higher during working days and during specific hours, such as morning and evening commute times.
+- **Weather Impact**: Features like temperature and pollution have noticeable effects on bicycle rental demand.
+Higher temperatures generally correlate with increased rentals.

 ## Models Used

 Several machine learning models were used in this project to predict bicycle rental demand: